 Keep on Running through COVID-19: Staying Healthy in Mind and Body

 So many things are on hold right now as we wait out the COVID-19 pandemic, but your running doesn’t have to be one of them!
 It’s true, we’ve canceled this year’s Alaska Salmon Runs’ King Salmon Marathon and Sockeye Half-marathon that are usually held as part of the Salmon Jam weekend (https://salmonjam.org/ak-salmon-runs/).
-We might be able to host a scaled-back running event in July for the shorter distances (10K, 5K and 1 mile), so please check on the Salmon Jam web site and future e-mails for updates.
+We are still planning to host a scaled-back, socially-distanced running event in July for the shorter distances (10K, 5K and 1 mile).
+Click here to read the details!

 But running is almost certainly a key activity that can help folks with managing the generally curtailed movement in our lives.
 Runner’s World magazine and the Road Runners Club of America both advise that running outdoors still provides great health benefits as long as you maintain a safe distance from others.
 Running can boost your immune system, as well as create that runner’s high that makes the rest of your day easier.